Vaux Site: History

 In January 2018, Carillion collapsed.
 However, new contractors took over the development and work continued.
 At the end of the year, the first office building known as "the beam" was completed and now hosts several companies including the food delivery firm Ocado.
 This was then followed by the creation of the New City Hall in 2020, which is now in the final stages of completion.

-In 2021, plans for a new eye infirmary unit on the site were revealed.
-Plans for a £31 million footbridge development were also approved.
+In 2021, plans for a new eye infirmary unit on the site were revealed, and as of October 2025 construction work is underway.

+On 18 October 2025, Keel Crossing, a new footbridge connecting the Vaux Site to Sheepfolds and the Stadium of Light opened permanently.